Blood is made up of several types of cells. These cells float in a liquid called plasma. The types of blood cells are:

 If your doctor suspects a low platelet count, they’ll first perform a physical examination.
-During the exam, your doctor will check your body for any unusual bruising or evidence of petechiae, which is a rash that often accompanies a low platelet count.
+During the exam, your doctor will check your body for any unusual bruising or evidence of petechiae, which is a sign of capillary bleeding that often accompanies a low platelet count.

 Your doctor may also feel your abdomen to check for an enlarged spleen, which can cause a low platelet count.
 You may also be asked if you have any family history of bleeding disorders since these types of disorders can run in families.

-To diagnose this condition, your doctor needs to do a complete blood count (CBC) test.
-This blood test looks at the amount of blood cells in your blood.
-It will tell your doctor if your platelet count is lower than it should be.
+To diagnose this condition, your doctor needs to do a complete blood count test.
+This test looks at the amount of blood cells in your blood.
+It’ll tell your doctor if your platelet count is lower than it should be.
 A typical platelet count will range between 150,000 and 450,000 platelets per mL blood.

 Your doctor may also wish to have your blood tested for platelet antibodies.
-These are proteins that your body produces and that destroy platelets.
-Platelet antibodies can be produced as a side effect to certain drugs, such as clopidogrel (Plavix), or for unknown reasons.
+These are proteins that destroy platelets.
+Platelet antibodies can be produced as a side effect to certain drugs, such as heparin, or for unknown reasons.

-Your doctor may also order blood-clotting tests, which includes partial thromboplastin time (PTT) and prothrombin time (PT).
+Your doctor may also order blood-clotting tests, which includes partial thromboplastin time and prothrombin time.
 These tests simply require a sample of your blood.
 Certain chemicals will be added to the sample to determine how long it takes your blood to clot.

-If your doctor suspects that a problem in your bone marrow, they may order a bone marrow aspiration.
+If your doctor suspects that there’s a problem in your bone marrow, they may order a bone marrow aspiration.
 During an aspiration, your doctor will use a needle to remove a small amount of bone marrow from one of your bones.

 A bone marrow biopsy may also be ordered.
 Your doctor will use a needle to take a sample of your core bone marrow, usually from the hipbone.
 It may be performed at the same time as a bone marrow aspiration.

 The treatment for a low platelet count depends on the cause and severity of your condition.
 If your condition is mild, your doctor may wish to hold off on treatment and simply monitor you.